Hong-Ou-Mandel interference of polarization qubits stored in independent room-temperature quantum memories: II. Gen I QM HOM interference with few-photon-level polarization qubits

+Two independent sources of polarization qubits, herein called Alice and Bob, serve as inputs to two independent room-temperature quantum memories.
+The memories rely on electromagnetically induced transparency (EIT) in a lambda scheme to store and retrieve qubit pulses in the D$_1$ line of warm $^{87}$Rb vapor, as shown in Fig. \ref{fig:MemoryDiagram}d.
+This is adapted in a dual rail configuration to store polarization qubits with high fidelity \cite{Namazi2017,Kupchak2015} (Fig. \ref{fig:MemoryDiagram}a,b).
+For our first set of experiments, we use two first-generation QMs to store and retrieve $400$ns wide qubits.
+After retrieval, the qubits are made to interfere on a 50:50 beamsplitter, shown in Fig. \ref{fig:MemoryDiagram}c. \\

-Figure \ref{fig:HOM_QM_pol} (top) shows the 1$\mu$s storage of two $\rm \ket{D}$ polarized qubits from Alice and Bob in two dual-rail memories.
-The mean number of photons per pulse at the input of each memory is measured to be $\rm \langle n \rangle_{Alice}=14$ and $\rm \langle n \rangle_{Bob}=10$.
-The transmission through both the memory setups (without storage) is measured to be $\rm \approx 3\%$.
-Owing to slightly different storage and fiber coupling efficiencies, we obtain average photon numbers per stored pulse of $\rm \langle n \rangle_{Alice}\approx 0.02$ and $\rm \langle n \rangle_{Bob}\approx 0.01$ at the detectors are obtained.
-The HOM coincidence rate is measured versus the relative polarization of the retrieved pulses (Fig.\ref{fig:HOM_QM_pol}, bottom), as explained in the qubit source characterization above.
-The coincidences within a temporal region of interest (ROI) are post-selected with a width of $0.5\mu s$ beginning at the qubit retrieval time (Fig. 4, red and blue bars).
-We observe the desired modulation in the coincidence rate, exhibiting a minimum for the initial identical polarization and reaching a maximum after $45^\circ$ rotation, corresponding to orthogonal qubit polarizations.
-The interference visibility is measured to be $V = (41.9 \pm 2.0) \%$.
-Comparing this result with the measurement of $V\approx 42\%$ obtained without the quantum memories, we conclude that our memories do not significantly affect the indistinguishability of photons.
-The region of interest was chosen following the procedure outlined in \cite{Noelleke2013} (Table 1).\\
+Histograms in Fig. \ref{fig:HOM_QM_pol}a,b show the storage of two $\rm \ket{D}$ polarized qubits from Alice and Bob in two dual-rail memories with a storage time of 1$\mu$s.
+The mean number of photons per pulse at the input of each memory is approximately $14$ and $10$ for Alice and Bob respectively.
+In the absence of the atomic ensemble, the transmission through each memory setup is measured to be approximately $3\%$ due to the low transmissions through each filtering etalon ($35\%$), the Faraday isolator ($50\%$), and various losses due to imperfect optics ($50\%$).
+Owing to slightly different storage and fiber coupling efficiencies, we measure average photon numbers per stored pulse of approximately $0.024$ and $0.017$ within a temporal region of interest (ROI) marked by the red and blue shaded regions in Fig. \ref{fig:HOM_QM_pol}a,b, from Alice and Bob's memory respectively.
+This ROI is post-selected with a width of $0.5\mu s$ beginning at the qubit retrieval time, following the procedure outlined in \cite{Noelleke2013}.\\

+By varying the polarization of one qubit with respect to the other at the HOM interference node we observe the desired modulation in the coincidence rate, exhibiting a minimum for the initial identical polarizations and reaching a maximum corresponding to orthogonal qubit polarizations.
+The coincidences within the retrieval ROI, defined previously, are shown in red and fit (blue) to $\sim \cos^2$ in Fig. \ref{fig:HOM_QM_pol}c.
+The interference visibility is measured to be $V = (41.9 \pm 2.0) \%$ for the retrieved qubits, which is consistent with the measured visibility of $(42.1 \pm 0.2) \%$ without the memories (see Methods section).
+For the case of HOM interference without memories, we attribute the low visibility to polarization drifts in the long non-polarization maintaining fibers used.
+Thus, we conclude that our memories do not significantly affect the indistinguishability of the qubits. \\